Our periodontists in Enfield specialise in treating diseases that affect the gums and bones supporting the teeth.

-Periodontal disease (also known as gum disease) is a chronic inflammatory condition in which plaque bacteria accumulate below the gumline.
-Eventually, this inflammatory response to bacteria can lead to erosion of gum tissue and supporting bone.
+Periodontal disease (also known as gum disease) is a chronic inflammatory condition in which bacteria found in dental plaque accumulates below the gumline.
+Eventually, this inflammatory response to bacteria can lead to breakdown of gum tissue and loss of supporting bone.
 If left untreated, periodontal disease can lead to tooth loss.
+Periodontics is the special dentistry that focuses on the prevention, diagnosis, and treatment of gum diseases.

 There are two main types of gum disease – the mildest is gingivitis (inflammation of the gums).
 The most common symptoms of gingivitis are: